What shape screen should I go for - 16:9 or Cinemascope?

 There’s more!

-IMAX often uses 1.9:1, and 2.0:1 is popular with modern streaming material - for example Stranger Things is in 2.0:1.
+IMAX often uses 1.9:1, and 2.0:1 is popular in streaming and some modern films - for example Stranger Things is in 2.0:1.

 What is screen masking?

-Let’s talk about screen aspect.
 Get in touch, tell us about your project, and we’d love to help.